m-alkhudair/Week-3-Assignment-4-Main-JS-Project/README.md

 You can find the website here: https://m-alkhudair.github.io/Week-3-Assignment-4-Main-JS-Project/index.html

 ## About this project:
 This is a rock-paper-scissors game that can be played on the console.
-This simple game is built entirely through JavaScript and an empty HTML file.
+This simple game is built entirely by JavaScript and an empty HTML file.